 A short review of Recent Control and Testing Strategies for Genotoxic impurities

 Numerous separation and detection techniques are available which can be used to determine the levels present in given samples.
-Selecting the suitable analytical technique depends on the analyte (GI) physicochemical properties, desired sensitivity as well as the matrix interference needs to be taken into account.
+Selecting the suitable analytical technique depends on the analyte (GI) physicochemical properties, desired sensitivity, as well as matrix interference, which need to be taken into account.

 Gas chromatography /mass spectrometry

-A sensitive method for alkyl sulfonate genotoxic impurities determination in drug substances using gas chromatography coupled to triple quadrupole mass spectrometry is developed by Liu at.al
+A sensitive method for alkyl sulfonate genotoxic impurities determination in drug substances using gas chromatography coupled to triple quadrupole mass spectrometry is developed by Liu. al

-The following are commonly used sulfonate esters in the drug substances synthesis.
+The following are commonly used sulfonate esters in drug substance synthesis.
 Methyl methanesulfonate, Ethyl methanesulfonate, Butyl methanesulfonate, Methyl ethane sulfonate, Ethyl ethanesulfonate, Isopropyl ethanesulfonate, methyl benzenesulfonate, Methyl p-toluenesulfonate , Ethyl p-toluenesulfonate and Isopropyl methanesulfonate.

-Uppala et al, developed a method for the quantitate determination of hydroxylamine by derivatization with acetone in the presence of pyridine as a base in penicillamine drug substance by GCMS.
+Uppala et al developed a method for the quantitate determination of hydroxylamine by derivatization with acetone in the presence of pyridine as a base in penicillamine drug substance by GCMS.
 Hydroxylamine was determined by using Gs BP-624, 30 mts × 0.32 mm × 1.8 µm column followed by employing MS conditions under selective reaction monitoring of m/z: 73 as iacetone oxime derivative at ppm level.
-The developed GCHS-MS method was validated and resulting to show the developed method is specific, sensitive, linear, accurate and precise.
+The developed GCHS-MS method was validated and resulted to show the developed method is specific, sensitive, linear, accurate, and precise.

 Liquid chromatography Mass Spectrometry.